Articles

 Summary

-While Iowa may be famous for US presidential elections political caucuses, it also does not lag behind regarding data privacy.
+While Iowa may be famous for the US presidential election's political caucuses, it also does not lag behind in terms of data privacy.

 On 29 March 2023, Iowa became the sixth state in the US to enact a data privacy law.
-Iowa's Act Relating to Consumer Data Protection (“The CDPA”) is following in the footsteps of California, Utah, Virginia, Colorado, and Connecticut
+Iowa’s Act Relating to Consumer Data Protection (CDPA), also referred to in some contexts as the Iowa Data Protection Law (ICDPA), is following in the footsteps of California, Utah, Virginia, Colorado, and Connecticut.

 What about other U.S. states?
 To learn more about the big picture of data privacy in the United States and access our updated map and law tracker, head to our dedicated blog post: